wcm-io/io.wcm.wcm.core.components/src/site/markdown/index.md

 * Adds central rich text support with a customized link RTE plugin provided by [wcm.io RichText Handler][wcmio-handler-richtext]
 * Adds a new "Responsive Image" Core Component that uses standard HTML5 markup

-A detailed documentation for each component can be found in the [component overview][components].
+A detailed documentation for each component can be found in the [Component Overview][components].

 ### AEM Version Support Matrix